|

 from a surface can change the path of an

-optical beam,
+optical beam, directed through the

-parallel to the surface,
+acoustic field and parallel to the

-through acousto-optic interaction.
+surface, through acousto-optic

-Sensing of the beam motion
+interaction.
+Sensing of the beam

-with a position-sensitive detector
+motion with a position-sensitive

-produces a simple but effective
+detector produces a simple but effective

 non-contact ultrasound detector,